osquery/osquery/docs/wiki/deployment/yara.md

 In this document, "signature file" is intended to be synonymous with "YARA rule file" (plain-text files commonly distributed with a `.yar` or `.yara` filename extension, although any extension is allowed).

+For more information about YARA, check out the [documentation](https://yara.readthedocs.io/en/stable/).

 ## YARA Configuration